 4. “What’s your expertise?”

-Whichever you're interviewing, you need to be able to flag your candidates and confirm where their expertise lies.
+Whichever you're interviewing, you need to be able to flag your candidates and confirm where their expertise lies and if their past experiences have prepared them for the roles that you're seeking to fill.

-For example: if you're looking for a VA who specializes in everything LinkedIn, they should be pitching themselves to you as such.
+For example, if you're looking for a VA who specializes in data entry, they should be pitching themselves to you as such.
 At this point, you'll already know if you have someone with potential in the room.

 Up to you if you'd like to keep going or cut it short; just make sure you let them know why.
 It'll save both your time and theirs.